Wider Curriculum Opportunities & Cultural Capital

 PE & Sport

-At Somerville Primary we are using our PE & Sport Premium to part-fund sports coaches to provide high quality instruction during PE lessons; he also runs sporting activities at lunchtimes; and promotes increased pupil participation in PE & Sport beyond the school day.
+At Somerville Primary we are using our PE & Sport Premium to part-fund sports coaches to provide high-quality instruction during PE lessons; he also runs sporting activities at lunchtimes; and promotes increased pupil participation in PE & Sport beyond the school day.
 We also use our grant to provide an increased delivery of swimming lessons to our children.

 Music, Art & Drama

 Somerville Primary School provides opportunities for children to take part in a wide range of musical activities and performances where they are encouraged to sing, compose and work creatively with sound.
 Through active listening, pupils’ awareness, understanding and appreciation of a wide variety of music are developed.
 A range of opportunities are provided within and beyond the curriculum for children to showcase their musical skills and talents.
-Visits to the theatre further enriches pupils’ cultural development.
+Visits to the theatre further enrich pupils’ cultural development.

 As a school we appreciate and understand the importance of drama within our curriculum.
 Research reveals that drama had a positive impact on children’s physical, emotional, social and cognitive development.